george-hawkins/mini-quad-2023/tx-setup.md

 And in the _Configuration_ tab, in the _GPS_ panel, I toggled _Auto Baud_ to disabled.
 And _Save and Reboot_.

+Note: there's no need to turn off _Auto Config_ - it simply doesn't work for M10 modules (until _BF_ 4.5 is available).

 Then in the CLI tab, I just entered `gpspassthrough` (which is a simpler than the `serialpassthrough` that JB uses as you don't have to specify a UART and baud rate as BF already know which UART is being used for the GPS and what baud rate its using).

 After entering `gpspassthrough`, immediately click the _Disconnect_ button (otherwise the _Configurator_ gets overwhelmed trying to dump the GPS data to the CLI console).